-Overall requirements for a bachelor's degree in general studies differ slightly from those listed on pp. 75-77.
+Overall requirements for a bachelor's degree in general studies differ slightly from those listed on pp. 71-73.
 You must meet the 30-credit requirement for coursework taken at UMGC, but those credits may be earned in any combination across major, general education, and elective courses.

 The following table is designed to provide an optimal order for taking both required and recommended general education, major, and elective courses for this program.
 Your plan will be unique to you, based on your previous education and credit earned.
-See pp. 75-77 for information on general education and overall requirements for completing a bachelor's degree.
 Contact an academic advisor with all questions about your official plan.